-So, this 7 and 8 are split by the spin orbit coupling which is present in this material.
-In general this gamma 6 is in the conduction band and gamma 8 is in the valence band which is what you see.
-So, this is the conduction band in CdTe this is the conduction band and this is the valence band and which is the conduction band is of course above the valence band and these gamma 7 even though they are spin split but they are this gamma 7 is not under consideration because it is far away from the Fermi energy.

-Very interestingly the mercury telluride HgTe has an inverted structure which is what has been told and here of course the gamma 6 comes below the gamma 8 and this is what creates all the interesting thing which is what these people who I had shown in the earlier slide they have understood and this is a closer picture and so on and you see that there is a gamma 6 in the this is HgTe and a gamma 8 is up there.
+So, this 7 and 8 are split by the spin orbit coupling which is present in this material in general this gamma 6 is in the conduction band and gamma 8 is in the valence band which is what you see.
+So, this is the conduction band in CDT this is the conduction band and this is the valence band and which is the conduction band is of course above the valence band and these gamma 7 even though they are spin split but they are this gamma 7 is not under consideration because it is far away from the Fermi energy.
+Very interestingly the mercury telluride HgT has an inverted structure which is what has been told and here of course the gamma 6 comes below the gamma 8 and this is what creates all the interesting thing which is what these people who I had shown in the earlier slide they have understood and this is a closer picture and so on and you see that there is a gamma 6 in the this is HgT and a gamma 8 is up there.
 So, the and the red line is actually the Fermi energy and you see that this gamma 6 and gamma 8 have an energy which is minus 0.3 electron volt or about 300 milli electron volt.

-So this is interesting and when you make a structure out of it when you make a you know a sort of sandwich the mercury telluride in between two cadmium telluride slabs when the mercury telluride start starts you know dominating the phase diagram or dominating the physics that's when there is a interesting thing happens and this interesting thing is shown here in the lower panel for D less than DC you see that there are these blue is the conduction band and this is a valence band and so on and this is HgTe is inside and there are these CdTes outside.
-So, the electron and the whole bands are shown by a blue and red colors and so on and when the width of the well it is increased.
-So, this way you increase the width of the well and when it happens then D greater than DC one has an inversion of the so the electronic level comes below the hole and that's where so this is a trivial insulator and this is a topological insulator or so topological and in particular if we talk about it is a OSH phase that emerges.
-Now there are a few inputs that one can get from this so for a given thickness D DC which is equal to I believe this is a value so what happens is that the electron and the whole bands they become degenerate.
-So, this one so E1 and H1 they merge so this basically is shown one electron band and whole band that the cartoon picture is it's good enough to only show one and they merge and then they switch order and when they merge that's called as the degenerate point and this can be exploited in the following sense.
+So, this is interesting and when you make a structure out of it when you make a sandwich the mercury telluride in between two cadmium telluride slabs when the mercury telluride start starts dominating the phase diagram or dominating the physics and that's when there is a interesting thing happens and this interesting thing is shown here in the lower panel for D less than DC you see that there are these blue is the conduction band and this is a valence band and so on and this is HgT is inside and there are these CdTs outside.
+So, the electron and the hole bands are shown by blue and red colors and so on and when the width of the well it is increased.

-So, at this thickness the E1 and the H1 will merge it's less than DC if it is less than DC then E1 will be higher than H1 and if D is greater than DC then E1 will lie lower than H1.
-So, that tells you that if you think in terms of a Dirac type of Hamiltonian this is like a D dot sigma then the DZ which is the mass term.
-So, this DZ is you know is less than 0 for a Hg Te which means it's negative that's why the inverted band structure comes and DZ greater than 0 for C D Te.
-So, at the degenerate point DZ is equal to 0.
+So, this way you increase the electron is the width of the well and when it happens then D greater than DC one has an inversion of the so the electronic level comes below the hole and that's where so this is a trivial insulator and this is a topological insulator or so topological and in particular if we talk about it is a QSH phase that emerges.

+(Refer Slide Time: 46.56-)

-For a given thickness de (= 6.3 nm).
-We Election and the hole bands. become degenerate:
+''' for a given threenow de (= 6.3 nm).
+We steehon and the help boards.
+Accome degenerate:

-Dirac type of Hamiltonian (dif), de (mass).
+Dirac type of Hamiltonian (dF), dr (mass).

-de (0 for HgTe
+dr <0 for HgTe

-de >0 for CdTe.
+dr >0 for CATe.

-At the degenerate point de =0. => gapters Dirac fermions at the interface.
+At we degenerate point. dr =0. > gaptess Dirac fermions at we interface.

-BH2 Worke down a Hamiltonian.
+BH 2 Wille down a Hamiltonian. '''